jawhnycooke/vagrant-openstack-coreos/README.md

 #vagrant-openstack-coreos

-Make sure that following enviroment variables are sourced before you do "vargant up" or deploy_in_parallel.sh/destroy_in_parallel.sh
+Make sure that following enviroment variables are sourced before you do `vargant up` or deploy_in_parallel.sh/destroy_in_parallel.sh

 #OPENSTACK